 Designed to take advantage of Rio's dramatic landscape, Casa AL was built as the home for a long-standing friend of Studio Arthur Casas, whose previous projects include a golden house in São Paulo and a lakeside family residence.
-"We chose the land together so, for me, it was clear that in the end we would count on the scenery," said Arthur Casas.
 Stunning Spanish Home Built Around Transparent Rooftop Pool - My Modern Met.
-When we think of a private home with a built-in pool, we don’t usually picture it on the roof.
+For The Love of Wood.